xyproto/gnetlark/README.md

 ### Features and limitations

-* It's very fast, due to the excellent performance of [gnet](https://github.com/panjf2000/gnet).
+* It's fast, due to the excellent performance of [gnet](https://github.com/panjf2000/gnet).
 * Starlark is easy to learn and use.
-It is very similar to Python.
+It is similar to Python.
-* The selection of functions available from Starlark scripts is currently very limited.
+* The selection of functions available from Starlark scripts is currently a bit limited.
 There is no file or database access.
 * `gnetlark` offers an easy and fun way to try out the Starlark programming language.
 * Support for providing and calling REST/JSON APIs might be added in the future.
 * Serving static files is currently not supported, unless you embed them.

 ### Installation

-Quick installation of the development version, using Go 1.12 or later:
+Quick installation of the development version, using Go 1.17 or later:

-    go get -u github.com/xyproto/gnetlark/cmd/gnetlark
+    go install github.com/xyproto/gnetlark/cmd/gnetlark@latest

 Another way of building and installing the server: